hellotunamayo/macLlama/README.md

 ## System Requirements

-To ensure the best experience with the Ollama UI App, your system should meet the following requirements:
+To ensure the best experience with the macLlama, your system should meet the following requirements:

 *   **Operating System:** macOS 14.0 Sonoma or later.
 *   **Processor:** Apple Silicon (e.g., M1, M2, M3 series).